Tomorrow Beauty, treatments with scientifically proven effectiveness,

 What is anemia?

 Anemia is a condition characterized by a decrease in the number of red blood cells or hemoglobin in the blood, resulting in a decrease in the blood's ability to carry oxygen to the body's tissues.
-Red blood cells and hemoglobin are essential for delivering oxygen to cells and tissues, and thus maintaining the proper functioning of the body.
+Red blood cells and hemoglobin are essential for delivering oxygen to cells and tissues, thus maintaining the proper functioning of the body.

 How to avoid anemia?